raspberrypi/documentation/configuration/device-tree.md

 A Device Tree (DT) is a description of the hardware in a system.
 It should include the name of the base CPU, its memory configuration, and any peripherals (internal and external).
 A DT should not be used to describe the software, although by listing the hardware modules it does usually cause driver modules to be loaded.
 It helps to remember that DTs are supposed to be OS-neutral, so anything which is Linux-specific probably shouldn't be there.

-Device Trees represents the hardware configuration as a hierarchy of nodes.
+A Device Tree represents the hardware configuration as a hierarchy of nodes.
 Each node may contain properties and subnodes.
 Properties are named arrays of bytes, which may contain strings, numbers (big-endian), arbitrary sequences of bytes, and any combination thereof.
 By analogy with a filesystem, nodes are directories and properties are files.
 The locations of nodes and properties within the tree can be described using a path, with slashes as separators and a single slash (`/`) to indicate the root.

 <a name="part1.1"></a>
 ### 1.1: Basic DTS syntax